vmware/vcf-security-and-compliance-guidelines/features-capabilities/logging/ESXi-8-Log-Message-Formats.md

 A program - and only this program - writes its log file for itself, typically via a "logger" (e.g. Log Facility, vmacore logger, Python logger).

-An example of this is the VMX (the process what manages each VM).
+An example of this is the VMX (the process that manages each VM).
 Each VM has a directory and the log file (vmware.log) for the VM is found within, written directly by the VMX itself.
-The VMX ALWAYS writes its log messages to vmware.log.
-The VMX may, optionally, also​ submit its log messages to syslog.
-Since the messages are already stored in vmware.log, vmsyslogd does not also​ write these messages to a log file, as this would unnecessarily consume system resources.
+The VMX always writes its log messages to vmware.log.
+The VMX may, optionally, also submit its log messages to syslog.
+Since the messages are already stored in vmware.log, vmsyslogd does not also write these messages to a log file, as this would unnecessarily consume system resources.

 ### Log Files Written Indirectly via syslog Submission